mlauter/hacker_school_progress/progress.md

 ## to do
+* implement some security for AC app like verifying input
 * look into pandocs
 * refactor pi code and implement home/away mode
 * incorporate bpython traceback into bpython and push to my fork